 An Oregon Symphony video commission on the theme of the environment – our collective home – by multimedia artist Matthew Haber accompanies The Rite of Spring by Stravinsky, who emigrated from Russia via Europe to the United States.
 Also on the program are Bartók’s second violin concerto, into which the composer wove folk themes from the countryside during a period when the growing threat of war threatened Europe’s environment, and Haydn’s Symphony No. 70, which was commissioned to celebrate the rebirth of an opera house that had been destroyed by fire.

 A world premiere of a commissioned work by Gabriel Kahane explores homelessness – the need for a home – and features the charismatic soprano Measha Brueggergosman.
 Joining this work is Bernstein’s Serenade played by acclaimed violinist Joshua Bell – who once performed in a subway station where, like many homeless people, he was largely ignored and virtually anonymous.
-The concert opens with original visuals on the theme of homelessness accompanying a piece by Paul Hindemith – a work the Third Reich proclaimed “degenerate art,” contributing to his eventual emigration from his homeland.
+The concert opens with a piece by Paul Hindemith – a work the Third Reich proclaimed “degenerate art,” contributing to his eventual emigration from his homeland.

 With Sounds of Home, the Oregon Symphony is bringing together social service organizations, community leaders, and arts groups to take meaningful action in the realms of immigration, environment, and homelessness.

 Community Events: Each of the three Sounds of Home productions is preceded by a free community event featuring discussions and performances by community groups, as well as other events to raise awareness about these issues.